dreh21/HCI-Casino-experiment/Zenhub.md

 * Enable function to write to a file in format that can be inserted into database
 * write scripts Import data into Database

+## Database communication
+* Set up connection
+* Write functions that retrieve information from db
+* Write functions that insert information into db

 ## Implement player class/struct/object
 * Create an object that can represent a player
 * Needs to have attributes: ID, total money, games played, time played ,...